ddu6/st-lang/README.md

 - Completion of katex commands in stdn.

-- Completion, hover, reference and rename of labels in stdn.
+- Completion, hover, reference and rename of ids in stdn.

 - A snippet of heading in stdn.